 Observed from the standpoint of P&P this theatrical (artistic) process begins with an individual trauma victim focused on his/her subsidiary feelings of fear, pain, terror and therefore "speechless".
 Encouraged by a "frame" of singing and movement which somewhat reduces the influence of the fearful responses on their perceptions they gradually shift their attention from their subsidiary feelings to a focal awareness of the theatrical production itself.
-More specifically the trauma victim becomes an artist, a contributor to a creative script fashioned out of his "inchoate experience" of victimization thereby detaching that experience and transforming it via his/her imagination into an artistic creation filled with meaning.
-A central element in this process is the creation of a metaphor in which the "tenor", certain of his/her "inchoate experiences", which are of course of intrinsic interest, are combined with a vehicle, the script, also of intrinsic interest, to become a story i.e. a metaphor in which the adumbrated victimizing experiences become the fuel which give compelling emotional and intellectual power to the story.
-The overarching frame within which all this takes place is a theatrical "play", not incidentally a musical which by virtue of rhythm and vocals provides a strong additional framing, through which a story is told and, although detached from, bears some "resemblance" to the trauma victim's experience, a story the victim not only "speaks" through his/her creative role but simultaneously by way of imagination indwells thereby discovering his/her "voice" and consequent meaning.
+More specifically the trauma victim becomes a contributor to a creative script fashioned out of his "inchoate experience" of victimization thereby detaching that experience and transforming it via his/her imagination into an artistic creation filled with meaning.
+A central element in this process is the creation of a metaphor in which the "tenor", certain of his/her "inchoate experiences", which are of course of intrinsic interest, are combined with a "vehicle", the script, also of intrinsic interest, which becomes a focal object resulting in a metaphor, a 'story' in which the adumbrated victimizing experiences become the fuel which give the story compelling emotional and intellectual power.
+The trauma victims, through imagination, indwell their story.
+Simultaneously they "surrender" themselves to it and are "carried away" by it, resulting in "a wholistic imaginative achievement of meaning" (M73, italics mine).
+The overarching frame within which this story takes place is a theatrical "play", not incidentally a musical which by virtue of rhythm and vocals provides a strong additional framing, through which the story is told.
+By virtue of the formal subsidiary elements of staging (lighting, sets, actors, directors, costumers, theatrical setting, music) the story is detached from but bears some "resemblance" to the trauma victim's traumatizing experience.
+Precisely because it is detached from but still bears some resemblance to their traumatizing experience and because their attention has been drawn away from focal awareness of those experiences to the "play" itself they are able to overcome their "speechlessness" and articulate their feelings/thoughts in the enactment of their story.
+This explains why trauma victims' involvement in theater arts is helpful in ameliorating the effects of trauma.

 A very significant part of the process I have just described is its convivial nature.
 Theater is a supremely collaborative art form and provides victims of trauma an experience of solidarity, mutual recognition and respect for individual contributions.
 Trust becomes an absolute necessity for successful performance and a meaningful consequence of participation in what has been "set apart" from real life as an "artistic" enterprise.
-The convivial dimension of the theatrical experience outlined above is greatly enhanced by virtue of the fact that the focal point of the story (art) which they have created is derived from their shared experience making it that much more meaningful.
+The convivial dimension of the theatrical experience outlined above is an unspoken part of the gestalt from within which the theatrical production emerges and is greatly enhanced by virtue of the fact that the focal object of the story which the trauma victims have created is derived from their shared experience making it that much more meaningful.

 Although the gains made by trauma victims in programs such as those outlined here are very significant, according to Kolk they are not helpful for all victims of trauma.
-It is important to recall the two forms of self-awareness to which Kolk earlier referred: a self-awareness rooted in language which enables a narrative communication and a second form which monitors moment to moment self-awareness "... based primarily in the neural substrate of physical sensations connected to emotions" (Kolk, 236).
+It is important to recall the two forms of selfawareness to which Kolk earlier referred: a self-awareness rooted in language which enables a narrative communication and a second form which monitors moment to moment self-awareness "... based primarily in the neural substrate of physical sensations connected to emotions" (Kolk, 236).
 These two forms of self-awareness are integrally related but require separate attention for a fuller understanding.